Make Quick Pickled Beets, Easy and Sugar-Free

 • There are quite a few things you can do with the pickle juice.
 Since it’s low carb, it can help sweeten salad dressing without adding more sweetener, and of course, there’s no need to add white sugar.

 • Make a quick beetroot ketchup by mixing two parts tomato puree with one part pickled beetroot juice.
-Then add salt and pepper to taste and bobs your uncle – you have made low-carb ketchup, which is tasty too.
+Then add salt and pepper to taste, and Bob’s your uncle – you have made low-carb ketchup, which is so tasty.

-• Submerge boiled eggs into the beetroot pickle juice and watch how they turn purple.
+• Submerge boiled eggs in the beetroot pickle juice and watch how they turn purple.
+Slice the eggs and add them to salads for a vibrant touch.

 • Replace vinegar in a salad dressing with beetroot pickle juice, and you’ll have an earthy-tasting dressing for your salad.